 Philippine peso (PHP) in the markets

-Philippines currency and money saving tips
+Currency and money saving tips for Philippines

 There is a lot more the Philippines than just Manilla so try to get out of the capital, do a little research before hand about the few possible bad areas and you will be fine.
 There are ATM's available in most decent sized cities but more than a few travelers have been caught without access to ATM's when getting out of the majors cities, and a lot of popular destinations are nature spots so carrying some cash on you is a good idea.
 Also using a Prepaid Travel Card can be a good idea so you don't have to take your credit card everywhere on you.
 Only drink from bottles water and make sure it is properly sealed when you buy it.